Physical Spirituality

 Chapter 16: Psychedelics in Perspective

 We stand today on the cusp of a new era of scientific and spiritual symbiosis, for we now have the technology to summon direct spiritual experiences almost at will.
-I am speaking of the psychedelic chemical agents whose capacity to readily generate human experiences describable as 'spiritual' has been widely acknowledged ##.
+I am speaking of the psychedelic chemical agents whose capacity to readily generate human experiences describable as 'spiritual' has been widely acknowledged #1.
 Direct spiritual experiences are rare under normal circumstances, yet a sense of being at one with the universe, even identifying oneself with a cosmic consciousness, is a common report from psychedelic explorers.

-In this chapter I look at what an understanding of connectivity and architectivity can bring to the psychedelic experience.
-If you have no interest in the psychedelic experience please skip this chapter.
-I deal predominantly with the type of experience encountered under LSD, mescaline and psilocybin even though the term 'psychedelic' is used to include DMT and MDMA among others.
+In this chapter I look at what connectivity and architectivity can bring to an understanding of the psychedelic experience.
+I deal predominantly with the type of experience encountered under LSD, mescaline and psilocybin even though the term 'psychedelic' is often used to include DMT and MDMA among others.

 *

 Psychedelic experiences are not to be taken lightly.
 An atheist at the time of my first exposure, I was initially overwhelmed by the visual extravaganza ("Fire the art director!" was my initial reaction) but eventually emerged some hours later announcing wide-eyed that I had "met God".
 Not some wise old man on a cloud but a greater-than-human consciousness pervading the cosmos.
+(It must be mentioned that I was not aware that the substance I had ingested was LSD, and my companions were all equally godless, so there was no expectation of a spiritual experience.)

 I didn't have to die to do it.
 I didn't have to meditate for a lifetime either.
 I put a tablet the size of a pinhead on my tongue and that was it.
 And I can do it again - have done it many times - though not always with the same degree of exaltation.